SAREC-Lab/sUAS-UseCases/usecases/main/WaterSampling.md

-## Use Case: Water Sampling and Analysis
+## Use Case: Environmental Sampling and Analysis

 **Description**